-To ensure data privacy and security, the original production data cannot be used in development, test and training systems.
-This creates a challenge as unrealistic data compromises quality and introduces a security risk.
+To ensure data privacy and security, the original production data cannot be used in development, test, and training systems.
+This creates a challenge, as unrealistic data compromises quality and introduces a security risk.

-A solution is needed that allows SAP data in system copies to be masked to anonymize that data.
+A solution is needed that allows SAP data in system copies to be masked and anonymous.
 Masking should scramble the data so that it retains the necessary logic but cannot be unmasked.
-The solution should be able to mask specified parts of data records such as fields that contain names and leave other non-sensitive parts alone.
+The solution should be able to mask specified parts of data records, such as fields that contain names, and leave non-sensitive parts alone.